MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * **Enable identity and acecss management (IAM).** Use [managed identities](/entra/identity/managed-identities-azure-resources/overview) and [Microsoft Entra ID](/azure/azure-monitor/app/azure-ad-authentication?tabs=net) to ensure only authorized users can access your resources.
 This also eliminates the need for credentials management, as [Azure manages, rotates, and protects these credentials](/entra/architecture/service-accounts-managed-identities).
 >
-> * **Control network traffic.** Use [Azure Private Link](/azure/azure-monitor/logs/private-link-security) to access Azure services over a private endpoint, effectively isolating your traffic from the public internet.
+> * **Control network traffic.** Consider [Azure Private Link](/azure/azure-monitor/logs/private-link-security) to access Azure services over a private endpoint, effectively isolating your traffic from the public internet.
 By doing so, you can apply defense-in-depth principles by creating localized network controls at all available network boundaries.
 >
 > * **Use [Azure Monitor customer-managed key](/azure/azure-monitor/logs/customer-managed-keys?tabs=portal).** By default, data in Azure Monitor is encrypted with Microsoft-managed keys.
 You can use your own encryption key to protect the data and saved queries in your workspaces.
 Customer-managed keys in Azure Monitor give you greater flexibility to manage access controls to stored data.
 >